Daniel-Wittgenstein/jinx/DOCS/README-DEVELOPER-QUICK-START-READ-THIS-FIRST.md

 Further notes:

-  + The editor files doesn't even need a build step.
+  + The editor files don't even need a build step.
 Just get hacking.

-  + "node ./bruhwatcher.js"
-  This is the old watcher.
-It only builds the runtime, not the plugins, and is obsolete. bruh over watcher supersedes it.
+  + This should be platform-independent now, since it uses only node, no more Linux shell scripts.